cristinae/teaching/mt2023/README.md

 ## Evaluation

-The evaluation consists of 2 mandatory assignments (20%), a bonus (extra 10%!) and a final exam (80%):
+The evaluation consists of 2 mandatory labs with an assignment (30%), a final exam (70%) and a challenge bonus (extra 10%!):
 * SMT assignment (lab week 5/6, deadline week 9)
 * NMT assignment (lab week 11, deadline week 14)
 * MT Challenge, the bonus (temptative, to discuss, week 15)